White close button

 This gives you a chance to give more comprehensive and constructive feedback, get more valuable insights, and spot performance trends that can help optimize customer service channels.

 Crunch the numbers: In addition to reviewing conversations, you should also use customer service metrics to track every team member’s performance.
 Analyze this data to understand how each rep is performing accurately.
-Metrics like first response time, time to resolution, CSAT scores, etc., can help you find each rep’s areas of strengths and weaknesses.
+Metrics like first response time, average resolution time, CSAT scores, etc., can help you find each rep’s areas of strengths and weaknesses.
 This is critical because it provides them with pointed feedback and helps them understand their areas of improvement.

 Provide feedback with empathy: Telling people that they lack in certain areas isn’t easy, especially if you work with them on a daily basis.
 One way to make this process a little easier is by adopting the compliment sandwich.